caglaryalcin/manuel-adlist/README.md

-# Block Advertisement & Tracker Url List
+# Block Advertisement & Tracker Url&Phone List

 List of ads and trackers url's that I follow manually on ios..
 You can use with adguard custom dns.